alexandervalach/lora-ap-sim/README.md

 - [X] Processing network data from network server to adapt communication parameters
 - [X] Calculate time-on-air (TOA) for each message
 - [X] Data retransmission in case of collision
-- [X] Support for MABP statistical model and channel selection
+- [X] Support for MABP reward model and channel selection
 - [X] Support for Upper Confidence Bound parameter selection
 - [ ] Support for Thompson Sampling parameter selection
+- [ ] Update parameters based on partial results from Network Server

 ## Command line interface